Skip to content

 Where to start

-If you're not sure where to begin, focus on Part 1 first.
+If you're not sure where to begin, fix on-site visibility first.
 Adding a popup, a floating button, and an inline homepage block takes less than an hour and will typically double or triple quiz starts without any off-site promotion.
 Once your on-site engagement is strong, layer on the off-site channels.

 Related articles: